Add Fun to Online Courses with Game Elements Using Adobe Captivate

-Gamification has become a popular way to improve learner engagement in online courses.
+Gamification has become a popular way of improving learner engagement in online courses.
 Adobe Captivate facilitates the integration of most game mechanics in your online training.
 A number of game templates, progress bars, levels, scores, badges, and other gaming elements are available in Captivate.
 You can customize these game mechanics using advanced actions and variables.

-Let’s explore the features that Captivate offers to gamify your online courses.
-Before that, let’s take a look at the definition and importance of gamification of online learning for a better understanding.
+Let’s explore the features Captivate offers to gamify your online courses.
+Before that, let’s take a look at the definition and the importance of gamification in online learning for a better understanding.

 What is Gamification?